How To Make Screed Mix

 Well, there are many types of screed on the market today and it would take a long time to run through every single one.
 I will concentrate on the UK’s largest selling screed, and that would be a 1:4 fibre screed as defined by the British Standard.

 I think that is the question first when looking at how to make screed mix.
 You have got to have the right equipment.
 The following are big “no no’s”

-- A free fall mixer, again, this is not going to be a solution for you because that, with it being a semi-dry mix, it ends up balling and you’re not getting the product mixed correctly because you end up with balls of screed.
+- A free-fall mixer, again, this is not going to be a solution for you because, with it being a semi-dry mix, it ends up balling and you’re not getting the product mixed correctly because you end up with balls of screed.

-So what you actually need is a forced action mixer, a paddle mixer (not a the two-handed whisk type).
-You can get electric/diesel versions or you could use a purpose built screed pump, which mixes in the vessel and then when mixed, it then pumps to area where the screed is then laid.
+So what you actually need is a forced action mixer, a paddle mixer (not a two-handed whisk type).
+You can get electric/diesel versions or you could use a purpose-built screed pump, which mixes in the vessel and then when mixed, it then pumps to the area where the screed is then laid.

 Once we have half the sand in the mixer, we then look at putting the correct ratio of cement in.
 If for example, you placed a 25 kg bag of cement, you would therefore need 100 kgs of sand to give you that one to four ratio.

 Water is added next, you need to check the moisture of the sand.
 In the winter, the sand is quite moist, with high moisture content.
 In the summer it is normally fairly dry unless it just comes directly from the washing plant.
 You need to take a view as to how much water is already in the sand and then the additional water that you are going to add.
 What you don’t want to do is not put sufficient water in, and you end up with difficulties in placement and also the cement doesn’t get hydrated because of lack of moisture.
 The converse of this is putting in too much water which will leave the screed too wet to lay and reduce the strength of the screed.